Northeastern-Cave-Conservancy/ncc-website/README.md

 The Northeastern Cave Conservancy's WordPress site, minus the WordPress.

 ## Deployment
 This repository targets github pages.
-Committs to `main` will be trigger a workflow to build the site and deploy it to github pages.
+Commits to `main` will be trigger a workflow to build the site and deploy it to github pages.

 ## Local Debugging
 Before committing or merging a PR to `main`, please test your changes locally.
 In the repository root, run `make` to build `_site`, or `make serve` to build and start jekyll's debugging webserver.